How to Choose a Microphone | EVERYTHING YOU SHOULD KNOW!!

 Small Diaphragm

-A Small Diaphragm Condenser is under 1 inch in diameter and proves to be a little better at handling transients and other high-frequency information due in part to their smaller and more compact diaphragm.
-These sound a bit airier and sometimes have less coloration than an LDC.
+A Small Diaphragm Condenser is under 1 inch in diameter and proves to be a little better at handling transients and other high-frequency information, due in part to its smaller and more compact diaphragm.

 Small Diaphragms tend to work well with Woodwinds, Acoustic Guitars, Cymbals and Hi-Hats, Small Percussion Instruments, delicate instruments, and anything else that has a lot of detail.